 Reduce customer onboarding time.
 New customers currently take too long to complete their first transaction, leading to drop-off and support burden.
 We will measure our improvement by reducing the average time to first transaction from 4.2 days (Q4 2025) to 1.5 days (Q2 2026), a 64% reduction, by e.g., automated account setup flow, eliminating manual bank verification steps, pre-filling company data via integrations.
 Owner: Sarah Chen

-This tells you: what we’re achieving, why it matters, where we are and where we’re going, how we’ll get there, who owns it.
+It covers: what we’re achieving, why it matters, where we are and where we’re going, how we’ll get there, who owns it.

 Sarah knows what she owns.
 The payments team knows they’re affected.
 Leadership knows what success looks like and when.
 No ambiguity.

-That’s it.
 No acronyms required.

 Further Reading